 Many of the CCPCs have an effective income tax rate lower than this.
-However, the non CCPCs (or CCPCs with higher income) may qualify for high-tax exclusion due to higher corporate tax rates in Canada than in the U.S.
+However, the non-CCPCs (OPCs or CCPCs with higher income) may qualify for high-tax exclusion due to higher corporate tax rates in Canada than in the U.S.

 How the GILTI is taxed?

 GILTI is included in the taxpayer’s income for the year.
-Tax rate depends on whether the taxpayer is an individual or a corporation.
+The tax rate depends on whether the taxpayer is an individual or a corporation.

 - Section 962 election is available for the individual shareholders to be taxed as a corporation.

 - Income due to GILTI inclusion is taxed only once!
 The future distribution of dividends from the CFC is not taxable to the shareholders.